Sammaye/MongoYii/protected/extensions/MongoYii/readme.md

 ### Relations

-Relations have been upgraded from EMongoDocument to the model now.

-Defining a relation and how they are returned has been changed as well.
+Defining a relation and how they are returned has been changed now.
 Unlike in SQL where you have many complicated types of relation in MongoDB you tend to only have two:-
 `one` and `many`.

 As you have guessed it you can only define two types of relation in this extension - `one` and `many`.
 Lets take a look at some examples: